Sam DeStefano: Early years

 Samuel DeStefano Jr. was born in Streator, Illinois, into the Italian-American family of Samuel DeStefano Sr. and Rosalie DeStefano (née Brasco), both of whom had been born in Italy and had immigrated to the United States in 1903.
-Destefano Sr. was a laborer and, later on in life, a grocer and real estate salesman who died of natural causes in 1942, at age 77.
+DeStefano Sr. was a laborer and, later on in life, a grocer and real estate salesman who died of natural causes in 1942, at age 74.
 Rosalie was a housewife, who throughout her life was supported by the contributions of her children.
 She died in October 1960.
 In all, the DeStefanos had seven children, three sons and four daughters.
 Not long after his birth, Sam DeStefano and his family moved to Herrin, Illinois, where his father worked in the local coal mine.
 After the labor-related turmoil surrounding the Herrin Massacre, the DeStefano family moved north to Chicago's Little Italy.

 One of the earliest reports on DeStefano is from September 12, 1926, when he was arrested in Chicago and turned over to the Niles Police Department as a fugitive for breaking out of jail.
 On July 1, 1927, several hundred Westside gang members showed up threatening violence against a police sergeant for arresting DeStefano and shooting DeStefano's associate Harry Casgrovi.

-In November 1927, DeStefano and fellow gang member Ralph Orlando were in court on charges of assaulting a 17-year-old girl.
+In November 1927, DeStefano and fellow gang member Ralph Orlando were in court on charges of attacking a 17-year-old girl.
 The prosecution claimed that on August 19, 1927, the girl was forced into an automobile and driven to a garage where she was sexually assaulted by seven men.
 Orlando and DeStefano were both found guilty of rape; Orlando was sentenced to ten years while DeStefano was sentenced to three.

 In 1930, DeStefano joined the Forty-Two Gang, an infamous Chicago street gang led by future Outfit boss, Salvatore "Sam" Giancana.
 DeStefano soon became involved in bootlegging and gambling.
 In 1932, he was wounded by a policeman during a grocery store robbery.
 In August of that year, DeStefano appeared at a hospital on Chicago's West Side with bullet wounds, which he refused to explain.

-In 1933, DeStefano was convicted of a bank robbery in New Lisbon, Wisconsin and sentenced to 40 years in prison.
+In 1933, DeStefano was convicted of a bank robbery in New Lisbon, Wisconsin, and sentenced to 40 years in prison.
 His sentence was commuted by Governor Julius Heil in December 1942 and he was released in December 1944.
 DeStefano returned to prison in June 1947 for possessing counterfeit sugar ration stamps.

 While in Leavenworth Federal Penitentiary in the 1940s DeStefano met Outfit members Paul Ricca and Louis Campagna.
 Later in 1947, DeStefano was released and obtained a civil service job in Chicago as a garbage dump foreman.
 In 1952, city officials discovered DeStefano had omitted his criminal record from his Civil Service application; however, they chose not to prosecute him.